What Is Oral Fixation?

 Chewy foods are positive ways to redirect an oral fixation.
 Consider healthy snacks like:

-If you have concerns about your child’s sensory behavior involving oral fixation, seek professional assistance.
-Pediatricians, speech pathologists and occupational therapists are equipped with many resources to address any problematic behavior stemming from an oral fixation and aversion.
+Oral exploration and fixation is a normal part of child development, but it can cause your child long-lasting problems if it continues beyond the toddler years.
+If you have concerns about your child’s sensory behavior and oral fixation, seek professional assistance.
+Pediatricians, speech pathologists and occupational therapists are equipped with many resources to address any problematic behavior stemming from oral fixation.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.